nlepage/go-wasm-http-talk/slides.md

 Notes:
 - Now let's dive in the implementation of this `Serve()` function.
-- It needs to receive the Javascript request objects, so from the Javascript point of view, the ServiceWorker needs to call the Webassembly binary with each `Request` object.
+- If you remember the first step of the plan, it needs to receive the Javascript request objects.
+- So from the Javascript point of view, the ServiceWorker needs to call the Webassembly binary with each `Request` object.
 - At the moment, Go Webassembly binaries have no way to export functions or other values to Javascript.
 - So, in order to work around this, the `Serve()` function will have to give a callback function to the ServiceWorker.